Shipeasy

 1. Pick what to measure

-Before you create anything, answer one question: what number tells you the experiment worked?
+Before you create anything, answer one question: what number tells you the change worked?

 For a checkout-flow rewrite: probably purchase_conversion — did exposed users buy?
 For a new paywall: probably subscription_conversion — did they sign up?
 For a homepage redesign: typically session_engagement — did they click past the fold?

 Pick one.
 Two is fine if they're closely related.
-Five primary metrics means you haven't decided yet — go back and decide.
+Five means you haven't decided yet — go back and decide.

 The metric needs to be: